rikdata/rikdata.github.io/document/README.md

 <img src="/images/ScreenShots/document/Screenshot_20201102-224213.jpg" width="250"/>

 If a document is allowed to be saved, then the app will show a save icon at the right top corner.
 You can change any information on the form and click on the Save button.
-You can control which forms should show the save button in the menu.
+You can control which forms should show the save button in the Menu.
 Check the menu configuration for details.

 The system first validates all the entered information and then posts it to the server (Oracle or SAP).
 If the document is successfully updated in the server, it will show a message stating that the document is successfully updated.
 In case of any error, the app will show a simple error message to the users.